MicroEJ/docs/VEEPortingGuide/uiImageCore.rst

 How to get the file:

 #.
 Build VEE Port as usual.
 #.
-Copy VEE Port file ``[platform]/source/link/display_image_x.lscf`` in VEE Port configuration project: ``[VEE Port configuration project]/dropins/link/``. ``x`` is a number which characterizes the display pixel format (see :ref:`display_pixel_structure`).
+Copy VEE Port file ``[platform]/source/link/display_image_x.lscf`` in the VEE Port configuration project: ``[VEE Port configuration project]/dropins/link/``.
+Where ``x`` is a number that characterizes the display pixel format (see :ref:`display_pixel_structure`).
 See next warning.
 #.
 Perform some changes into the copied file (see after).
 #.
-Rebuild the VEE Port: the `dropins` file is copied in the VEE Port instead of the original one.
+Rebuild the VEE Port: the file in the `dropins` folder is copied in the VEE Port instead of the original one.

 .. warning:: When the display format in ``[VEE Port configuration project]/display/display.properties`` changes, the linker file suffix changes too.
-Perform again all operations in new file with new suffix.
+Perform again all the operations in the new file with the new suffix.

 The linker file holds five tables, one for each use case, respectively ``IMAGE_UTILS_TABLE_COPY``, ``IMAGE_UTILS_TABLE_COPY_WITH_ALPHA``, ``IMAGE_UTILS_TABLE_DRAW``, ``IMAGE_UTILS_TABLE_SET`` and ``IMAGE_UTILS_TABLE_READ``.
 For each table, a comment describes how to remove an option (when possible) or how to replace an option by a generic function (if available).